-Module 3: Systemic Risks
+Module 3: Civil Liability

 Module 3 explores systemic risks—risks that impact entire economies.
 Besides the scope of the potential impacts, one of the characteristics of systemic risk is that it is difficult—if not impossible—to diversify against the risk.
 So, even organizations that otherwise have relatively low exposure to physical and transition climate risks are likely to be impacted, should the systemic risks materialize.

 In this module, we’ll examine three inter-related systemic risks: financial stability; macro-economic stability (e.g., GDP, price levels, unemployment, interest rates); and, public budgetary failure.
 We’ll explore how these three system-level risks interact with each other, and with the physical and transition risks identified in Modules 1 – 2.

 Module 4: Systemic Risks